Sulfasalazine (Azulfidine EN-tabs)

 - Unusual bleeding or bruising

 This is not an exhaustive list of all potential side effects of sulfasalazine.
 For more information, consult your doctor or healthcare provider.
 If you notice any new or worsening side effects, contact your doctor or healthcare provider immediately.
-For more information on adverse effects, see addtional warnings for sulfasalazine.
+For more information on adverse effects, see additional warnings for sulfasalazine.

 Things to know about sulfasalazine